Dozens of helping hands take over Andover

-WICHITA, Kan.
-(KSNW) – On Sunday, dozens of people worked to clear their homes of debris and gather any usable items the tornado left behind.
+ANDOVER, Kan.
+(KSNW) – On Sunday, dozens of people worked to clear their homes of debris and gather any usable items the Andover tornado left behind.
 Many said it is the community support that is helping them get through these tough times.

 “My neighbor called my mom and she said our house is gone and the police were looking for us because they thought we, you know, we weren’t alive.
 So yeah, it was scary.
 It was a weird way to find out,” said Alex Ronk, who lost his home in the tornado.